Studio Pro Overview

 You can find links to the Mendix Portal and Marketplace in the upper-right corner of Studio Pro.

-Your profile picture is displayed next to them if you are signed in.
-When you click the profile picture, the drop-down menu is displayed with your full name and email, as well as links to your user profile, My Apps screen, and the Sign Out option.
+Your profile picture is displayed next to these links if you are signed in.
+When you click the profile picture, the drop-down menu is displays your full name and email, a link to your user profile, and the Sign Out option.

-An app consists of individual files (documents) and settings that are grouped in folders and modules.
+An app consists of individual files (also known as documents) and settings that are grouped in folders and modules.
 The complete structure of your app can be viewed in the App Explorer.

 A working area is a current document tab that you work in.
 The working area and its settings differs depending on the editor (for example, pages, microflows, domain model editors) and the type of document.